 It is illegal to reproduce and distribute copyrighted music, movies, television shows, books, articles, pictures, software and other copyrighted materials specifically through the use of peer-to-peer (P2P) networks.
 This information describes the practice, infringement and penalties of violating U.S. Copyright Laws through the use of peer-to-peer file sharing.

-9) Review the City Vision College Policy on Satisfactory Academic Progress.
+9) Review the City Vision University Policy on Satisfactory Academic Progress.

-10) Review the City Vision College Return to Title IV Policy
+10) Review the City Vision University Return to Title IV Policy